dailymotion/hands-on-diagnosing-golang-apps/signals/README.md

 - `single` (the default): print the stack trace for the current goroutine, or all goroutines if there are no current goroutine (or if the failure is internal to the runtime), and then exit
 - `all`: print the stack trace for all user-created goroutines, and then exit
 - `system`: print the stack trace for all user-created + system goroutines (including the frames for runtime functions), and then exit
-- `crash`: print the stack trace for all user-created + system goroutines (including the frames for runtime functions), and then "crash" - which, on Unix system, will trigger a core dump
+- `crash`: print the stack trace for all user-created + system goroutines (including the frames for runtime functions), and then "crash" - which, on Unix system, will trigger a core dump (more on that later)

 So if you set `GOTRACEBACK=crash` before starting the application, it will produce a core dump when receiving the `SIGABRT` signal.